geoserver/geoserver/doc/en/user/source/data/cascaded/wmts.rst

 Images output discrepancies in a cascaded WMTS Layer
 ----------------------------------------------------

-WMTS it is a service that serves tiles and they have been generated for a concrete resolution/scale denominator, so asking a WMTS cascaded layer to generate WMS getMap images or other WMTS tiles with other scale denominators will generate discrepancies on the image outputs.
+WMTS it is a service that serves tiles and they have been generated for a concrete resolution/scale denominator.
+Asking a WMTS cascaded layer to generate WMS GetMap images or other WMTS tiles, with other scale denominators, will require image re-sampling:

-* If the image is streched (scaled out) and the difference is notable, the borders, lines, and labels that appear in it could be blurred.
+* If the image is streched (scaled out) and the scale difference is notable, the borders, lines, and labels that appear in it could be blurred.

-* On the other hand if shrinked, the same object and shape could appear smaller than the original size and not display properly as they were intended to be displayed for that scale.
+* On the other hand if shrinked, the same object and shape could appear smaller than the original size and will be similarly appear blurred.

 .. figure:: images/cascaded_wmts.png
   :align: center